-We provide a range of intelligent and technology-driven civil recovery solutions which, when combined with the expertise of our team of loss prevention professionals, will deter offenders and help you drive down the cost of crime in your business.
+We provide a range of intelligent and technology-driven civil recovery solutions, a dedicated team of loss prevention professionals and comprehensive legal advice and support all working together to deter offenders and help you drive down the cost of crime in your business.

 - Real-time tracking of claims and payments

 - Cashflow-friendly - NO upfront costs

 People are your best assets, so to help you pick the right person for the job, we provide a wide selection of personalised pre-employment screening checks and candidate vetting services designed to reduce your company’s recruitment costs and employee turnover.

 - Criminal record and CV fraud checks

 Combining state-of-the-art technology and proven detective methods, we help businesses combat the growing number of incidents involving the selling of stolen goods on the internet with proactive solutions to safeguard stock and track down criminals.